 In the future we hope to add insect 'homes', bird nesting boxes and other suitable residents for many different creatures.

-This is year 2 creating small natural shelters out of anything they could find in the Forest School, other images show them working outside and showing their parents around the site.
+The students below are creating small natural shelters out of anything they could find in the Forest School, other images show them working outside and showing their parents around the site.

 The Forest School is defined by Forest School England as: